-OPERATION CALM was designed to combat the identified problem of under-age drinking in public places across Leyland and the accompanying juvenile nuisance, crime and disorder.
+OPERATION CALM has ran throughout the summer months for the last two years.
+It was designed to combat the identified problem of under-age drinking in public places across Leyland and the resulting juvenile nuisance, crime and disorder.

 Analysis of the problem was undertaken using various police records and consultation with outside agencies, members of the public, their local representatives and community groups.